Records show slow response to report of California oil spill

 Willsher said required agencies were notified “instantly” when the company recognized the leak was from its pipe.
 Records show the spill was not reported by Amplify Energy, but by Witt O’Brien’s, a crisis and emergency management firm listed on the spill response plan as the point of contact to notify the NRC.

-The report said the leaking pipe had been shut off but containment was not confirmed.
-The cause of the rupture was unknown.
+The report said the leaking pipe had been shut off, but containment was not confirmed.

-Orange County District Attorney Todd Spitzer said he has investigators looking into whether he can bring state charges for the spill even though the leak occurred in waters overseen by the U.S. government.
-Other potential criminal investigations were being pursued by the U.S. Department of Justice, the Coast Guard and the California Department of Fish and Wildlife, officials said.
+Potential criminal investigations were being pursued by the Orange County district attorney, the U.S. Department of Justice, the Coast Guard and the California Department of Fish and Wildlife, officials said.

 Safety advocates have pushed for years for federal rules that would strengthen oil spill detection requirements and force companies to install valves that can automatically shut down the flow of crude in case of a leak.
 The oil and pipeline industries have resisted such requirements because of the high cost.

-The pipeline was built using a process known as electric resistance weld, according to a regulatory filing from the company.
-That welding process has been linked to past oil pipeline failures because corrosion can occur along seams, according to government safety advisories and Caram.

-Annual reports filed with federal regulators in 2019 and 2020 showed inspections for the inside and outside of the pipe revealed nothing requiring repairs.

-Associated Press writers Michael Biesecker in Washington, Bernard Condon in New York, and Amy Taxin in Huntington Beach, California, contributed to this report.
+Associated Press writers Christopher Weber in Los Angeles, Michael Biesecker in Washington, Bernard Condon in New York, and Amy Taxin in Huntington Beach, California, contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.